What is investing?

 An investment operation is one which, upon thorough analysis, promises safety of principal and a satisfactory return.
 Operations not meeting these requirements are speculative.

 This superficially simple definition hides a number of subtleties.
 First, note that the definition applies to an “investment operation”, not to an individual investment.
 It is impossible to categorically identify one instrument as an “investment” and another as a “speculation”.
 Instead, it is the overall strategy that can be considered to be one of investment or speculation.
-See this page for further information about investment strategies – having one is essential to reliable success!
+Take a look at our Investing Basics series for further information about investment strategies – having one is essential to reliable success!

 The second subtlety is the term “thorough analysis”: nothing can be considered an investment unless you have studied/researched it thoroughly and have a good understanding of the risks and rewards it offers.
 From Warren Buffett, Ben Graham’s pupil, and the world’s most successful investor.

 Never invest in a business you cannot understand.

 The same applies to investment products: if you can’t understand how they work or what the risks are – don’t invest.